-Productivity podcasts can be an incredible useful tool.
+Productivity podcasts can be an incredible useful tool, providing you with the information you need for stress-free productivity.
 Skeptical?
 Picture this: You make an ambitious to-do list that seems simple enough at first glance.
 Then 5 p.m. rolls around and you realize you’ve gotten about three things done, and you have no idea where the day went.
 That’s where productivity podcasts come in.

 If this sounds familiar, trust us: You’re not alone.
 With so many of us working from home, productivity can feel next to impossible some days.
-But if you can barely make it through your to-do list, surely you don’t have time to listen to a podcast, right?
-That's the great think about podcasts: You can listen to them when you’re doing something else, like taking a walk, cooking dinner, the list goes on and on.
+But if you can barely make it through your to-do list, surely you don’t have time to make podcasts a part of your daily routine, right?
+That's the great thing about podcasts: You can listen to them when you’re doing something else, like taking a walk, cooking dinner, the list goes on and on.

 Plug in those headphones and open that podcast app, because we compiled a list of the best podcasts about productivity.
 Just make sure you have something nearby to take notes, because you won’t want to forget these hacks.